 If you’re a managed service provider (MSP), your clients might ask your company to conduct penetration testing.
 Should you be ready to do so?
 And why is providing penetration testing in the best interests of an MSP?
 Let's take a look.

 What is Penetration Testing?

-People sometimes call it pentesting.
-But obviously, it’s not about taking a Bic and seeing if it still has ink in it.
-Pentesting is when an authorized party attempts to penetrate your client’s network as if they were a cyber attacker.
-That usually involves not only trying to penetrate your client’s network through the internet or other networks, but also often through human beings (social engineering), web application pentesting, and through your client’s physical buildings.
+Penetration testing, or pentesting for short, is when an authorized party attempts to penetrate your client’s network as if they were a cyber attacker.
+That usually involves not only trying to penetrate your client’s network through the internet or other networks, but also often through human beings (social engineering), via web applications, and through your client’s physical buildings.
 A thorough pentest will involve testing each of the many different ways that cyber attackers could try to access the data that your client wants to protect.